Definition of a Service Animal

 - Engage in behavior that draws attention to the animal so as to cause a disruption to the class, activity, and/or event.

 - Pet a Service Animal.
-Service Animals are trained to be protective of their partners and petting distracts them from their responsibilities.
+Service Animals are trained to be protective of their handlers and petting distracts them from their responsibilities.

 - Feed a working Service Animal.